 - Your wife or significant other will thank you

 Many men can relate to the following experience: you know, you go on an oral “mission” in the midst of a lovemaking session and end up with stray pubes in your mouth or between your teeth.
 Your love interest feels the same way – they don’t appreciate having to deal with a thicket of hair when they go down on you.
-By keeping it trimmed, you’ll make their job easier and more effective, and may increase their willingness to head south again when things are heating up.
+By keeping it trimmed, you’ll make their job easier and more effective, and this may increase their willingness to head south again when things are heating up.

 - Trimming may help things become more sensual